plone/documentation/docs/developer-guide/deprecation.md

     moved("new.pkg.bar", "Version 2.0")
     ```

-1. Now you can still import the namespace from `bar` at the old place, but get a deprecation warning.
+1. Now you can still import the module at the old place, but get a deprecation warning.

     ```console
     DeprecationWarning: old.pkg.foo has moved to new.pkg.bar.